-v Specific Circumstances For RefusalAn application will normally be agreed if there are sufficient places unless specific circumstances apply, as outlined in the School Admissions Code or as part of the Local Authority's In Year Fair Access Policy.
+An application will normally be agreed if there are sufficient places unless specific circumstances apply, as outlined in the School Admissions Code or as part of the Local Authority's In Year Fair Access Policy.

-Lakeside Primary School Admission Arrangements for 2023/24 School Year
+Lakeside Primary School Admission Arrangements for 2024/25 School Year

-- 1 These are the admission arrangements for the 2023/24 school year. - 2 Unless delegated to the Local Authority, only the Governing Body is able to decide who is eligible for a place at the school.
+- 1 These are the admission arrangements for the 2024/25 school year. - 2 Unless delegated to the Local Authority, only the Governing Body is able to decide who is eligible for a place at the school.
 Neither the Headteacher nor their representatives are able to offer a school place.